 The personalization database tracks user interests so that web content can be generated dynamically based on those interests.
-Since web sites change rapidly, it must be easy to define new interests to the database.
+Because web sites change rapidly, it must be easy to define new interests to the database.
 Each user's set of interests is different, and users can change their interests at any time.

-The following figure shows the personalization object model with Rumbaugh OMT notation.
-White classes are transient, that is, they are internal to the application's memory.
-Shaded classes are persistence-capable, that is, instances can be stored in a ObjectStore database.
+The following figure shows the personalization object model with Rumbaugh Object Modeling Technique (OMT) notation.
+White classes are transient; that is, they are internal to the application's memory.
+Shaded classes are persistence capable; that is, instances of them can be stored in an ObjectStore database.